cjun01/Batch_KASP/README.md

 By default, the current script now writes a **concise output table**: it keeps the strict internal screening and ranking logic, but only writes a smaller set of decision-useful columns.
 Use `--output_mode full` if you want the full diagnostic table.

+If a marker does not receive any written assay row, the script also writes a companion failed-marker report by default using the output stem plus `_failed.csv`.
+For example, `primer_designs.csv` is paired with `primer_designs_failed.csv`.

 ### Example: include a background VCF

 This is usually the recommended mode when your markers came from a larger variant set.